Beyond variance reduction: Understanding the true impact of baselines on policy optimization: Two-armed bandit theory

 \subsection{Convergence with vanilla policy gradient}

 In this section, we show that using vanilla PG on the two-armed bandit converges to the optimal policy in probability.
+This is shown for on-policy and off-policy sampling with importance sampling corrections.
 The idea to show optimality of policy gradient will be to use Azuma's inequality to prove that $\theta_t$ will concentrate around their mean $\E[\theta_t]$, which itself converges to the right arm.

 We now proceed to prove the necessary requirements.

 \begin{lemma}[Bounded increments for vanilla PG] Assuming bounded rewards and a bounded baseline, the martingale $\{X_t\}$ associated with vanilla policy gradient has bounded increments